SGFlightSimmerYT/Stratosphere-Liveries-legacy/readme.md

-# Stratosphere Liveries
+# Stratosphere Liveries - legacy

-Liveries for the Stratosphere Studios B777-300ER for X-Plane
+Liveries for the Stratosphere Studios B777-300ER for X-Plane, compatible with old fuselage from before 22 October 2025.

 ## Contributing: